Barcelona goalkeeper Cillessen out for six weeks

 The Netherlands international has made six appearances in the competition and saved a penalty in Wednesday's 6-1 win against Sevilla.

-Cillessen will not get the chance to face Barca's rival Real Madrid in the Copa semi-finals, as he will not return to action until March.
+But Cillessen will not get the chance to face Barca's rivals Real Madrid in the Copa semi-finals, as he will not return to action until March.

-As a result of Cillessen's injury, Inaki Pena – named on the bench once previously in LaLiga – has been included in Barca's squad for the visit of Valencia this week.
+As a result of Cillessen's injury, Inaki Pena – named on the bench once previously in LaLiga – has been included in Barca's squad for Saturday's visit of Valencia.

-Ousmane Dembele is still out for Ernesto Valverde's side, with the France forward also a doubt for the first leg of the Clasico Copa semi-final due to his hamstring injury.
+Ousmane Dembele is still out for Ernesto Valverde's side, with the France forward also a doubt for Wednesday's first leg of the Clasico Copa semi-final due to his hamstring injury.

 Dembele's international team-mate Samuel Umtiti also remains sidelined.